nathanl7812/github-tutorial/README.md

 3) Type in __git commit -m "a description of what you did in present tense"__
 (For example __git commit -m "edit"__)
 4) Type in __git push__ (You can use this after everytime you commit or after a couple commits)
----
----
----
----
----
----
----
----
----
----
----
----
----

-# Change it up #

-Edit: type git status and read it it tell you to use git checkout -- .... this command undo's the edit you made to the file.

-Add: type git status it should be green.
-If you type git status again, it should tell you how to un-add a file.
-Read what it says to un-add you type git reset HEAD ...

-Commit: to undo the commit you use git reset --soft HEAD^

-Push: type git log which shows you a log of your previous commits. there you see the SHA key of your commit next you revert which undo's your push.